Voters declare Lubbock, Tex., a ‘sanctuary for the unborn’ in effort to ban abortions

 “Future residents of Lubbock will be eliminated by a decision to allow this service in our city,” another speaker said.

-Just before midnight that night, the nonpartisan city council voted 7-0 against the measure.
+Just before midnight that night, the nonpartisan city council voted 7 to 0 against the measure.
 They pointed to the law firm’s conclusions and their oaths to uphold the Constitution.

 Council member Randy Christian said before casting his vote that the “real battlefield for the legislation that can save lives of the unborn is in Austin, Tex., and Washington, D.C.”